Python-Markdown/github-links/README.md

 A GitHub user name or organization.
 If no user or organization is specified in a GitHub link, then the value of this option will be used.

-#### project
+#### repo

-A GitHub project.
-If no project is specified in a GitHub link, then the value of this option will be used.
+A GitHub repository.
+If no repository is specified in a GitHub link, then the value of this option will be used.

 ## Syntax